 As previously mentioned, the property is of Victorian origin, but was completely refurbished some years ago making the house much easier to maintain and enjoy.
 In our opinion, the house now offers the perfect combination of having both the character and proportions of a Victorian home whilst providing bright and stylish accommodation which is always in such demand.

 On the first floor: A good-sized landing area gives access to both double bedrooms and the refitted bathroom.
-The master bedroom is of a particularly generous size and includes a victorian style fireplace and full width wardrobes with sliding mirrored doors.
-The bathroom is another spacious room and includes both a bath and a separate shower.
+The master bedroom is of a particularly generous size and includes a Victorian style fireplace and full width wardrobes with sliding mirrored doors.
+The bathroom is another spacious room and includes both a bath and a separate shower (recently upgraded).
 Heating is provided by a gas fired boiler and the windows to the front of the house have been replaced with bespoke hand crafted wooden sealed units.

 Outside The property is set back from the road with pretty front gardens bordered by low walling.
-To the side of the house is a shared gated driveway which leads to the rear of the house and onto an enclosed gravelled area providing parking.
+To the side of the house is a shared gated driveway which leads to gates that access the rear of the house and onto an enclosed gravelled area providing parking and hardstanding.
+(Note access is via a narrow drive so may not suit all car types)

 Agents note: Additional permit parking is available within the street.
 As is typical with houses of this era, a pedestrian right of way exists to the rear of the house in favour of neighbouring properties, but is rarely used.